 They do this by measuring the performance of providers against the essential standards of quality and safety which consists of 28 regulations (and associated outcomes) that are set out in two pieces of legislation: the Health and Social Care Act 2008 (Regulated Activities) Regulations 2010 and the Care Quality Commission (Registration) Regulations 2009.

-NIFES Assessment is carried out by undertaking a gap analysis in order to determine their compliance with respect to meeting the requirements of the standard.
+NIFES assessments are carried out by undertaking a gap analysis in order to determine their compliance with respect to meeting the requirements of the standard.

-NIFES can not only help with this compliance assurance, but can also support the implementation process if required.
+NIFES can not only help with analysis and documentation to demonstrate compliance assurance but can also support the implementation process if required.

 Previous examples of tailored commissions by NIFES include: